Theomat/theomat.github.io/_pages/about.md

 - In November I will be visiting [SPIRALS](https://www.inria.fr/fr/spirals)
 - Applying for "CR" (researcher) positions
 - 2025 in research for transparency:
-  - submitted: 3 confs 2 journal
+  - newly submitted: 3 confs 3 journals
   - rejected: 3 confs
   - resubmitted: 3 confs
+  - in review: 2 confs 3 journals
   - accepted: 1 conf

 2025:

+- October-May: Piero Terier is doing an ENS Rennes project with me on the delay of enumeration of words and trees given a valid multiset of transitions of an automaton
 - September 1-15: [Marie Anastacio](https://scholar.google.com/citations?user=S0aUEOEAAAAJ) and [Ashlin Iser](https://ae.iti.kit.edu/3986.php) are visiting me to collaborate on sustainable competitions
 - August: PC for AAAI26
 - 24 July: Gave an talk for our interns on what research is and and introduction to academia and PhD in my team